 “Do you want to talk about it?”
 I ask, reluctantly.

 “There’s not much to tell,” he says.
 “She beat me and she raped me every chance she got.
 My mother had to work two jobs and she lived with us.
 I knew at a very early age that I didn’t like girls, Christian, and it pissed her off that she couldn’t change me.
 She’s why I am the ‘masculine type.’
 I never wanted anyone to know that I was gay.
-I even dated a girl in high school, but only because she was bisexual and hiding from her family, too.”
+I even dated a girl in high school, but only because she was bisexual and hiding from her family, too.
+So, we both needed a “beard.’”

 “Hiding from her family?”
 I ask.
 He had to hide from his family?

-“You know that we are still fighting for gay rights,” he tells me.
-“When Allie and I were asked if we wanted to get married—at Maxie’s wedding—of course we do, but who is going recognize our union?
-I can kill myself in this state as a cancer patient, but as a gay man I can’t marry the man that I love!”
+“You know that we’re still fighting for gay rights,” he tells me.
+“When Allie and I were asked if we wanted to get married—at Maxie’s wedding—of course we do, but the state is only just recognizing our union.
+We had to fight just to be able to publicly say that we love each other.
+I could kill myself in this state as a cancer patient, but until just recently, as a gay man I couldn’t marry the man that I love!”
 I hear the anger rising in his voice.
 “And Arizona?
-A black man has a hard enough time in Arizona, but a gay black man?
+A black man has a hard-enough time in Arizona, but a gay black man?
 Then I come from one of those old-time, back home families who believe in putting Grandma away in a room in the back of the house and sweeping dirty little secrets under the rug—including the fact that Aintie Debra was fucking Jimmy in the basement when Mom got home from work!”

 He is getting angrier and angrier.
 Shit, he needs to talk to somebody.
 He is really pissed.
 I can hear Allen’s voice in the background.
 He sounds soothing and I can hear James’ breathing slow.

 “I have my own.
 I’ve been working on it, but it’s so hard.
-I don’t think I will ever forgive her… or them.
+I don’t think I’ll ever forgive her… or them.
+It’s just too much.
 Going home this Christmas, taking Allie to meet my family—it was a nightmare.
-Arizona is as prejudiced as ever and my family is even worse.
+Arizona is as prejudiced as ever, and my family is even worse.
 I’m never going back.
-I love them dearly, and I will be there if they need me, but I’m never going back.”
-I almost hate to bring this up but I have to.
+I love them dearly, and I‘ll be there if they need me, but I’m never going back.”
+I almost hate to bring this up, but I have to.
 He opened the door and now he has to tell me.

 “What did you mean that you were the direct reason that another kid got abused?”
 I ask.
 He groans audibly.